H-A-M-G-E-R/decomp-permuter-agbcc/README.md

 !objdiff.json
 ```

 You should now see all the `.o` files from step 6 and the config files from steps 7 and 8 in `git status` or in your GUI client.
-Commit the changes, and publish the branch.
+Commit the changes and publish the branch.

 ### Step 10: Cleanup